 Beyond the bar, the main restaurant serves an extensive multi-course dinner and a lovely breakfast.
-Each morning, the high altitude chefs put on an extensive spread of fruits, cereals, yoghurts, cheeses and meats and breads along with hot options including vats of delicious scrambled egg, bacon, sausages and boiled eggs and you could also order a la carte eggs if you prefer.
+Each morning, the high altitude chefs put on an extensive spread of fruits, cereals, yogurts, cheeses, and meats and bread along with hot options including vats of delicious scrambled egg, bacon, sausages, and boiled eggs and you could also order a la carte eggs if you prefer.

 If you book half board, you also eat in this excellent restaurant each evening.
-The breakfast buffet area transforms into an elegant salad bar where you can select any salad imaginable and then add your own sauces.
-Specialities included homemade sauerkraut, cucumbers in a creamy sauce, potato salad and numerous other alternatives.
-After the salad bar, there are 5 more courses each night including a starter, soup, main, cheese and desserts.
+The breakfast buffet area transforms into an elegant salad bar where you can select any salad imaginably and then add your own sauces.
+Specialties included homemade sauerkraut, cucumbers in a creamy sauce, potato salad, and numerous other alternatives.
+After the salad bar, there are 5 more courses each night including a starter, soup, main, cheese, and desserts.

 The mains are on the meaty side, so if you like your pork cheek and so forth, you will be utterly spoiled.
 I was, however, thrilled when I discovered that you could also request a number of fish dishes too.
 Particularly good choices were the Char and Salmon.
 I also love my desserts and one evening, the chef laid out a smorgasbord of almost unending puddings for you to pick from.
 It was hard to stop!
 From the mouse and tiramisu to the chocolate covered strawberries and pots vanilla custard dotted with crunchy biscuit, berries, and chocolate, I was in dessert heaven.

 Service & Facilities

 Beyond the food, the facilities at 1800 were almost endless, a huge spa and relaxation area, an indoor pool, a concert hall, and adjoining music room, an art gallery that converted to a meeting area for conferences.
 They even had a large garage-style painting room where you could paint on the walls or make beautiful artwork.
 Hallways displayed numerous paintings and artwork owned by the hotel owner.
 He even had a stone room, that was a room with stones on the floor and art on the wall.
 Yes, you will feel very cultured after a stay at 1800.

 Rooms, Suites and Chalet Apartments